anybox/buttervolume/README.rst

 This package provides a Docker volume plugin that creates a BTRFS subvolume for each container volume.

-Please note this is **not** a BTRFS storage driver for Docker, but a plugin to manage only volumes.
-It means you can use any storage driver, such as AUFS, this is independant topic.
+Please note this is **not** a BTRFS storage driver for Docker, but a plugin to manage volumes.
+It means you can use any storage driver, such as AUFS, this is an independant topic.

 .. contents::